patrick-dd/reduce-the-lead/README.md

 # Reduce the lead

-The goal is to help local health departments in the United States target their testing efforts to identify the most vulnerable people to lead poisoning.
+The project's goal is to help local health departments in the United States target their testing efforts to identify the most vulnerable people to lead poisoning.

+This is a terminal based program that provides a ranking of lead poisoning risk among children in a given jurisdiction.
+The program allows the user to focus on regions from the State level to the Census block group level.
+A text file of the ranked regions and a map is provided.

+Reduce-the-lead relies on some libraries

+* Pandas
+* GeoPandas
+* census
+* us
+* pickle
+* sci-kit learn

+### Why provide a ranking?

 In this analysis I provide priorities for testing at the State, County, Tract and Census block level.
 This means that the database provides information for Federal, State and County level health practitioners [1].
 Specifically, I provide a ranking of regions based on the Federal Government's analysis of what populations are at risk.
 This ranking is not meant to be the final word, but the start of a conversation.